-The frequency and severity of illness in your child's group can be greatly reduced by your cooperation in keeping your child at home when he or she is not well.
+The frequency and severity of illness in your child can be greatly reduced by your cooperation in keeping your child at home when he or she is not well.
 To protect the health of other children and our staff, California state licensing requirements prohibit us from allowing any child showing definite signs of illness to come to or stay at school.

 Colds, represented by runny nose, coughing and sneezing, are especially endemic in preschool groups.
 Often the ill child who touches their nose and mouth and then touches other children or surfaces, such as bathroom fixtures, tables, countertops and materials, transmits the cold.
 Six or seven respiratory infections per year for the preschool child is not uncommon.
-This cycle can be reduced through proper hygiene and keeping your child at home until he or she is well.
+This cycle can be reduced through proper hygiene and keeping your child at home until they are well.

 As your child is learning to become independent in the early childhood years, it is an important time that we all teach proper hygiene - for example, to wash hands thoroughly before eating, after using the toilet, after outdoor play, after covering up a cough or sneeze, and after blowing or wiping the nose.
+Teachers will be supporting children to learn these important skills as well.